rupaltotale/rupaltotale.github.io/README.md

 ### Use Google Sheets as CMS with tabletop.js

 I know, I know, this is kind of a strange choice, but do bear with me.
-I chose google sheets for my CMS because it is free (always a bonus), accessible from anywhere, customizable enough for the purposes of this website, and fits well with a static website.
+I chose google sheets for my CMS because it is free (always a bonus), accessible from anywhere, customizable enough for the purposes of this website, works well with a static website, and enables over the air (OTA) changes.
 Most of my information displayed on this website is stored on one document with mutiple sheets and I fetch this data with tabletop.js.

 Here is how I set it up.